Emergency Preparedness Publications & Resources

 Watch a recorded webinar for first responders on how to communicate with people with disabilities: "Encountering People with Disabilities in Emergency Situations" recorded on August 21, 2013.

-- Wheelchair Safety at Home and at Work
+Fire Safety for Wheelchair Users at Home and at Work

 United Spinal Association.
 (2011).
 Wheelchair Safety at Home and at Work.
 East Elmhurst, NY: United Spinal Association.

 By understanding their special evacuation needs, people with limited mobility and first responders can improve their chances of evacuating their workplace or home safely.
 This brochure will emphasize the